 Welcome to Renfrewshire Speakers Club

-The Mini Tutorials will be in three sections: Preparation, Delivery Techniques and Engaging with your Audience.
+The Mini Tutorials will be in four modules: Preparation, Delivery Techniques, Speaking to your Audience and how to Continually Improve.
 In the Contacts page of this website you’ll find an email address which you can use if you have any questions or comments on each tutorial.
 If you would like a subject included let us know.

 As soon as you’re asked to speak at any function there are a number of things to consider:

 Why have they asked you to speak?
 Perhaps you are the Father of the Bride, or an expert in your field, or they want someone to entertain at a dinner.
 Make sure you understand the reason you’ve been asked and how long you’re expected to speak.
 That’s the time scale you have to work towards, after all if you go on too long it could ruin the rest of the programme.

 Don’t wait until ‘nearer the time’ before starting to prepare.
 You should begin immediately by thinking about your likely audience, are there any taboo subjects, perhaps you have to spend time on research to gather more information.
 Far better to be ready well in advance to give you time to build in any late adjustments.

 Gather all your thoughts together and start to draft your speech.
 Remember you need a clear introduction, the bulk of your information in the middle section, and a few minutes at the end to summarize.
 Now read over your first draft aloud, perhaps to a mirror, looking for words which run together or are tongue twisters for you.
 Replace repetitive words and try to avoid cliches.
 This is a good opportunity to check your timing.